OpenINF/infuse-js-dark/README.md

 <br />

-The Infuse.js Dark syntax theme was originally inspired by the [Blackboard][] color scheme;
+The Infuse.js Dark syntax theme was initially inspired by the [Blackboard][] color scheme;
 however, a significant amount of modifications have been made to it.
 Among those modifications include representing the color palette in an entirely new format.